Skip to main content

 Thus first order time independent perturbation is equivalent to making the approximation that the wavefunction does not change.
 Loosely, this works because the energy depends on the perturbation to first order, but on wavefunction squared.

-This page titled 2.2: First order energy shifts is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Graeme Ackland via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.2: First order energy shifts is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Graeme Ackland via source content that was edited to the style and standards of the LibreTexts platform.